CollectionBuilder/cb-docs/docs/04_config/collection.md

 ---

+## Required Settings for StandAlone

+### objects:

+- Provide the location of the digital objects folder
+- If using local folder, use the directory name with proceeding slash.
+If using an external web location, provide full URL to the folder containing the objects.
+- example using local folder --> `objects: /objects`
+- example using external location --> `objects: https://www.lib.uidaho.edu/digital/objects/hjccc`

+---

 ## Optional Page Generation Settings

 CollectionBuilder-CONTENTdm and -SA use a custom Jekyll plugin to generate individual HTML pages for each item (row) in your metadata CSV.